-Many of y’all know that I started my career in catering, and planning menus for big groups in the sweltering mid-summer Austin heat taught me a thing or two about planning for the elements.
+Many of y’all know that I started my career in catering, and planning menus for big groups in the sweltering mid-summer Austin heat taught me a thing or two about prepping for the elements.
 I’ve carried those lessons with me, and now when I host outdoor gatherings at home, I stick to a few main principles when it comes to planning my menu.

-Since Memorial Day weekend is around the corner (insert major party emojis here), I thought it would be the perfect time to round up my favorite appetizers, mains, sides, and desserts that always get me through the summer entertaining season without breaking a sweat.
-Let me know if you see any of your alfresco essentials included among the list!
+My go-to tips?
+Food served outdoors needs to be simple to eat, served family-style, and taste just as good at room temperature.
+Since the summer season is quickly approaching and Memorial Day weekend is around the corner (insert major party emojis here), I thought it would be the perfect time to round up my favorite appetizers, mains, sides, and desserts that always get me through the summer entertaining season without breaking a sweat.
+Let me know if you see any of your alfresco essentials included in the list!

 Scroll on for some of my favorite outdoor cooking recipes.

 The key to kicking off a summertime party right?
 Set out a board of something sturdy that can hang out for a while without getting gross or turning brown (here’s lookin’ at you, avocado.)
 Dips, spreads, fresh produce, and grilled bread are a winning combination.